open-xml-templating/docxtemplater/docs/source/faq.rst

       }
    })

-And by using the following template :
+And by using the following template:

 .. code-block:: text